Understanding user intent – the panacea for mission-critical application QoE issues

 In this blog post, we would like to continue our discussion about the panacea for mission-critical application QoE issues.

-Since analogies from the actual world of traffic to the world of IT network traffic serve us well to explain the pains and optional solutions, we’ll also continue to use them in this blog post.
+Since analogies from the actual world of traffic to the world of IT network traffic serve us well to explain the pains and optional solutions, we’ll continue to use them in this blog post.

 In the real traffic world, a traffic jam happens due to one or more of the following reasons: